visualopsholdings/nodes-devops/windows/README.md

 #### Populate MongoDB

-Run "Compass" and and connect to the database.
+Run "Compass" and connect to the database.

 Remember to change the connection string to your external address that you found in the previous step rather rather than localhost.